keyboard_arrow_up

 The Origins of Injection Molding

 The injection molding process was first developed by John Wesley Hyatt and his brother Isaiah in 1872.
-Their early design was a rudimentary version of today’s sophisticated injection molding machines.
-Functioning much like a large hypodermic needle, their device relied on a plunger to force plastic through a heated barrel and into a hand-ground steel mold.
-This initial process was limited in its capabilities, producing only simple items such as buttons, combs, and collar stays.
+Their early machine was a much simpler version of the advanced injection molding systems used today.
+Operating somewhat like a large hypodermic device, it used a plunger to push plastic through a heated barrel and into a hand-ground steel mold.
+The process could only produce relatively simple items such as buttons, combs, and collar stays, yet it introduced the manufacturing concept that would later transform plastics production.

 The Evolution of the Molding Process